mongodb/django-mongodb-backend/docs/source/ref/models/search.rst

 Matches string fields using a regular expression.

-Uses the :doc:`regex operator <atlas:atlas-search/regex>` to apply a regular expression pattern to the contents of a specified field.
+Uses the :doc:`regex operator <atlas:atlas-search/regex>` to match a regular expression pattern to the contents of a specified field.

 .. code-block:: pycon